aarijVandy/safe-autonomous-control/README.md

 - **Paper**: ["Intelligent driving intelligence test for autonomous vehicles with naturalistic and adversarial environment"](https://www.nature.com/articles/s41467-021-21007-8) (Nature Communications, 2021)
 - **Original Repository**: [michigan-traffic-lab/NADE](https://github.com/michigan-traffic-lab/Naturalistic-and-Adversarial-Driving-Environment)
 - **Base Environment**: [highway-env](https://github.com/Farama-Foundation/HighwayEnv)

-## 📄 License

-This project is developed for research and educational purposes.

-## 🤝 Contributing

-This is a research project.
-For questions or suggestions, please open an issue.

-## 📧 Contact

-For more information, refer to the project documentation in the `openspec/` directory.

----

-**Note**: This is the first phase of the project focusing on environment setup.
-Subsequent phases will implement controllers, training, and evaluation systems.